SARS-CoV-2: Reservoir and origin

 No natural reservoir for SARS-CoV-2 has been identified.
 Prior to the emergence of SARS-CoV-2 as a pathogen infecting humans, there had been two previous zoonosis-based coronavirus epidemics, those caused by SARS-CoV-1 and MERS-CoV.

 The first known infections from SARS‑CoV‑2 were discovered in Wuhan, China.
+The nature of the virus's origins remain unclear and disputed.
 The original source of viral transmission to humans remains unclear, as does whether the virus became pathogenic before or after the spillover event.
 Because many of the early infectees were workers at the Huanan Seafood Market, it has been suggested that the virus might have originated from the market.
 Other research indicates that visitors may have introduced the virus to the market, which then facilitated rapid expansion of the infections.
 A March 2021 WHO-convened report stated that human spillover via an intermediate animal host was the most likely explanation, with direct spillover from bats next most likely.
 Introduction through the food supply chain and the Huanan Seafood Market was considered another possible, but less likely, explanation.
 Later analysis in November 2021 said that the earliest-known case had been misidentified and that the preponderance of early cases linked to the Huanan Market argued for it being the source.

 For a virus recently acquired through a cross-species transmission, rapid evolution is expected.
 The mutation rate estimated from early cases of SARS-CoV-2 was of 6.54×10^-4 per site per year.
 Coronaviruses in general have high genetic plasticity, but SARS-CoV-2's viral evolution is slowed by the RNA proofreading capability of its replication machinery.
 For comparison, the viral mutation rate in vivo of SARS-CoV-2 has been found to be lower than that of influenza.